rachellsincere/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, which represents a page so that programs can change the document structure, style, and content of the page.

 2. What is an event?

+An event is a "thing" that happens on an HTML page.

 3. What is an event listener?

+An event listener is a function that waits for an event to occur on the HTML page in order to return something in response.

 4. Why would we convert a NodeList into an Array?

+So that we may use all of the extra methods that are accesible to an array.

 5. What is a component?

+A component is a block of code that keeps our code reusable, readable, and DRY.

 ### Git Set up